fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     )

 Once the endpoint has been created, we can generate the test set predictions.
-As we used rolling (or overlapping) returns, we are only interested in the last element of each predicted sequence (recall that we set the prediction length to 30 days, the same as the horizon of the returns).
+Given that the returns are overlapping, we are only interested in the last element of each predicted sequence (recall that the prediction length is 30 days, the same as the horizon of the returns).

 .. code:: python